berk-karabeyoglu/expense-tracker/README.md

-npm run dev to see your expenses.
+npm run dev to manage your expenses.